Blackmon homers, Gray pitches Rockies past Dodgers 5-3

 Kershaw (7-2) needed only 89 pitches to get through seven innings.
 He struck out seven and didn’t walk a batter, but gave up five runs — four earned.
 He added a single in two at-bats.

 Pat Valaika, who had two hits, led off the third with a single and Blackmon followed with his 19th homer to give Colorado a 2-1 lead.

-Los Angeles tied it in the fourth on Rios’ RBI triple and took the lead in the fifth on Verdugo’s single.
+Kershaw said he shook off catcher Austin Barnes to throw a curveball, and Blackmon hit it into the Rockies bullpen.

+“That was the last thing Barnsie called and I should have listened to him,” Kershaw said.
+“I felt confident about the curveball there and I felt it was a decent one.
+He hit it well, so it was obviously the wrong pitch to throw.”

 TRAINER’S ROOM